 Click here to view the DNAPL Site Characterization Team Materials published in 2015.

 Dense, non-aqueous phase liquids (DNAPLs), which are typically chlorinated organic compounds, are one of the most widespread and high-risk types of subsurface contamination.
-Understanding the subsurface behavior of DNAPLs is technically-challenging and methods for site characterization have evolved.
-The goal of this project is to summarize emerging DNAPL site characterization methods, their applicability in various geological settings, and where they fit into current regulatory processes.
-This project will produce a Web-based technical and regulatory guidance document and Internet-based training course that will help environmental regulators, project managers, and stakeholders improve their understanding of these techniques, prior to major site characterization decisions.
+Understanding the subsurface behavior of DNAPLs is technically challenging and methods for site characterization have evolved.
+The goal of this project was to summarize emerging DNAPL site characterization methods, their applicability in various geological settings, and where they fit into current regulatory processes.
+This project produced a Web-based guidance document and Internet-based training course, also available on Clu-In, that will help environmental regulators, project managers, and stakeholders improve their understanding of these techniques, prior to major site characterization decisions.